OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-05.md

 ## Deuteronomy 5:2

-The Lord our God made a covenant with us at Horeb.
+The Lord, our God, established a covenant with us at Horeb.

 ## Deuteronomy 5:3